Originally Posted by corey ichigen hess on January 26, 2015

 "Our bodies already know how to birth true wisdom" Shodo Harada

-Lately I have had a lot of clients come into my office who are talking about walking right, sitting right, squatting right.
+Lately I have had met many people and clients who are talking about walking right, sitting right, squatting right.
+They are looking for a technique or rule to follow to feel good in the body.
 I have a different view of movement and embodiment.
 I hope it will be informative.

 Instead of looking outside for the right way to move or to stand, it is better to realize the place where we feel what is actually holding us up as we stand or sit.
-I’d like to suggest that we actually feel the environment around us and discover that it is guiding us how to become one with it.
-To make a metaphor, it is kind of like allowing ourselves to float on our backs in water.
+I'd like to suggest that we begin to feel our bodies and the environment around us and discover that they are guiding us how to become one with them.
+To make a simple metaphor, it is kind of like allowing ourselves to float on our backs in water.
 If we try too hard or struggle or grasp, we will sink.

-At first, this will be very disorienting because it is not the way we normally function.
-But instead of diving out with our awareness to the environment or to our thoughts, we begin to let them come to us.
-We begin to allow the trees, the ground, the air itself to come closer to us, and to feel it supporting us.
+At first, this will be very disorienting, because it is not the way we normally function.
+We like to control and think our way through things.
+But instead of diving out with our awareness to the environment or to our thoughts, we begin to let something come to us.
+We begin to allow the trees, the ground, this great life energy, the air itself, to come closer to us, and to feel it supporting us.

-After being at Sogenji for some months and really suffering I asked the Roshi one day in the hallway, “What do you want from me?”
-He looked at meand said, “I just want you to get into your body right now.”
-I couldn’t believe it.
-And so I set about just doing that.
+After being at Sogenji for some months and really suffering, I asked the Roshi one day in the hallway, "What do you want from me?"
+He looked at me and said, "I just want you to get into your body right now."
+I couldn't believe it.
+And so I set about just doing that as my main point of training.

 This is a funny process, and a scary one!
 Because at first I felt like a fool all the time!
 And it is scary not controlling everything form the top (brain) down.
-It is scary because I felt like I would say the wrong thing all the time.
+Frightening because I felt like I would say the wrong thing all the time.
 And for my whole life I have been afraid of saying something stupid or doing something stupid!

 So it was the opposite direction from what I had always done.
 Trying to be smarter than everyone all the time!
 Trying to have a quicker mind than everyone.
 Being a know it all!
 But this was like taking the bus to "Dumbville"!
 And you know what, it completely changed my life!